STCVIT/Fabulamur/README.md

 - Now you have your extensioin added onto your chrome
 - When you want to use the extension you can click on the chrome chat extension in the top right of chrome to bring the chat popup

+Note:

-Note: If you are running the extension for the first time please refresh the page you want to use it on before running the extension
+- If you are running the extension for the first time please refresh the page you want to use it on before running the extension
+- If at any point the extension stops working, try refreshing the page.

 ## Contributors